veliakiner/cypress/README.md

-# Requirements
-NPM and NPX.

 # Installation
-After cloning the repository:
+After cloning the repository, install npx:

+`npm install -g npx`

+Note: you may need to provide privileged access to npm in order to install npx.

+Then install the repository's dependencies:

 `npm install`

 # Usage